bomberstudios/me/_posts/2020-01-12-i-forgot-to-write-yesterday.md

 I managed to do it for 7 days, but yesterday I broke my streak because I simply *forgot I had a blog* (weekends sometimes do that to people, don't they?.)

 I could've said "well, I'll only write on work days, then".
-But that's just a recipe for disaster, because next time I'll forget to write on a Tuesday, and then I'd break my own rules for the second time.
+But that's just a recipe for disaster, because next time I'll forget to write on a Tuesday, and then I'll break my own rules for the second time.

-I could be doing those things, and sabotaging my own happiness, but the truth of the thing is I couldn't care less about that.
+I could be doing those things, and sabotaging my own happiness, but the truth is I couldn't care less.

 You see, *I never promised myself (or anyone) I'd write every day*.
 The only promise I made myself was that I would write *more*, and the real reason I'm doing this is because I want to improve my writing.